Skip to content

 Standards

-ETSI EN 300 328 is the principal harmonised standard for 2.4 GHz wideband radio devices — covering Wi-Fi (802.11b/g/n/ax), Bluetooth, Zigbee, and any other spread-spectrum or FHSS technology in the 2.4 GHz ISM band, mandated under the Radio Equipment Directive (RED).
+Harmonised standard for 2.4 GHz radio devices — Wi-Fi, Bluetooth, Zigbee, and spread-spectrum in the ISM band, mandated under the Radio Equipment Directive.

 EN 301 893